rsaenzi/Architectural-Pattern-DBAV/README.md

 ![Business Rules](https://cloud.githubusercontent.com/assets/2594928/18102677/026999c2-6eb9-11e6-96c7-61ce914e4384.png)

 So, it is natural that an app have these workflows expressed clearly and not distributed among lots of components/controllers/classes/views.
-In DBAV each graph is called a **Business Rule**.
+In MultiGraph each graph is called a **Business Rule**.

 ### Hierarchical Navigation